Olivia Newton-John Speaks For First Time Since Cancer Relapse In Heartfelt Video

 Olivia also confirmed this week that she would be making her first public appearance since announcing her cancer relapse in May and will be stepping back into the spotlight at a special gala for the Australian center next month.

-“[I’m] looking forward to returning to Melbourne for these two very special fundraisers for the ONJ Centre,” she said of stepping back into the spotlight on September 17 according to Daily Mail, adding that they’re “very close to my heart.”
+“[I’m] looking forward to returning to Melbourne for these two very special fundraisers for the ONJ Centre,” she said of stepping back into the spotlight on September 17 according to the Daily Mail, adding that they’re “very close to my heart.”

 Olivia’s team sadly confirmed that her breast cancer had returned earlier this month in an emotional message posted to Facebook.

-She also said that the cancer had spread into her back and that she would be stepping back from work to focus on her recovery.
+She also said that the cancer had spread to her back and that she would be stepping back from work to focus on her recovery.

 “The back pain that initially caused her to postpone the first half of her concert tour has turned out to be breast cancer that has metastasized to the sacrum,” a message posted to the social media site said.